- Why it's necessary to make your FinTech business resilient?

 Noting the rise in mass personalization and fraud attempts, prioritizing productivity around these variables can allow fintech companies to gain an advantage over their competitive sector.

-Through robotic process automation, fintech brands are using software to imitate human workers to perform low-skill and routine tasks.
-Additionally, automating menial work produces constant output at a faster pace, as the human limitations are no longer in equation.
+Through robotic process automation, fintech brands are using software to imitate human workers to perform low-skill and routine tasks while at the same time, paving the way to make their FinTech business resilient.

 Disruption is completely unpredictable.
-Operational resilience is not only about business risk managementfinding and measuring the risks, as the evolving technologies and changes in the market cannot be predicted.
+Operational resilience is not only about business risk management or finding risk management strategies for measuring the risks, as the evolving technologies and changes in the market cannot be predicted.
 It should be the framework for saving the key businesses.

-A resilience engineering software is needed for establishing and managing the exposure specific to the people, internal processes as well as third parties and external threats.
-But, this cannot be done in silo.
+Resilience engineering software is needed for establishing and managing the exposure specific to the people, internal processes as well as third parties and external threats.
+But, this cannot be done in a silo.
 An effective operational and business risk management system calls for a collaborative mode between the business units, senior management, and the external or internal audit function.

 A cross-functional model leads to strategic identification, mitigation, and solution of the operational risk, including third-party risk.

 Now let’s move on to discuss how and when to address operational resilience.